Dynamic Dual Buffer with Divide-and-Conquer Strategy for Online Continual Learning: Methodology

 \subsection{Dynamic Memory Allocation}

-As the number of tasks, employing the fixed capacity for the short-term memory buffer would not preserve sufficient training samples for the model at the initial training stage.
+As the number of tasks increases, using a fixed-capacity short-term memory buffer would fail to preserve sufficient training samples for the model during the initial training stage.
 In this paper, we address this issue by introducing a novel dynamic memory allocation approach that dynamically allocates samples in short- and long-term memory buffers.
 As a result, the short-term memory can store sufficient training samples at the initial learning phase and gradually transfers its capacities to the long-term memory buffer as the number of tasks increases.

 Let $\lambda_{\rm max}$ denote the maximum memory size for the proposed memory approach.
 At the first task learning, the short-term memory buffer can use the full memory capacity (the maximum memory size is $\lambda_{\rm max}$) to store data samples while the long-term memory buffer is empty.
 In the second task learning, we have a default hyperparameter $k$, which is used to denote the number of cluster prototypes per category.
 Then we find the cluster prototypes and use each one of them to store critical data samples into the associated sub-memory buffer.